 Tooth decay, untreated cavities, recent dental work, or injuries can cause a tooth infection, or tooth abscess, at the tip or side of a tooth’s root.

-While some of these home treatments aren’t likely to cause major medical concerns, it’s important to talk to a healthcare provider before you attempt to treat your own abscessed tooth.
+While some of these home treatments aren’t likely to cause major medical concerns, it’s important to talk to a healthcare provider before attempting to treat your abscessed tooth.

-Here are 10 natural remedies for a tooth infection.
+Here are 10 natural, simple home remedies for a tooth infection.

 Baking soda is a safe, effective, and inexpensive way to reduce bacteria and relieve pain in your mouth and gums.

-There are a few ways you can use this pantry staple to support your oral health, including as a home remedy for tooth infection.
+There are a few ways to use this pantry staple to support oral health, including as a home remedy for teeth infections.

 First, you can try making a paste of equal parts baking soda and water, then applying it to your gums.
 This method works especially well when the abscess is on the side of your tooth or on your gums.